BartonBase/Fishnu-Arcade/README.md

 2. Click "Play Now" on any game card to start playing.
 3. Use arrow keys and spacebar (for Broth Invaders) to control the game.

-## Adding New Games
-- Create a new game page in the `games/` folder (e.g., `new-game.html` and `new-game.js`).
-- Add a card to `index.html` with the game’s title, description, and link.
-- Upload to this repository.

 ## Setup
 This site is hosted on GitHub Pages:
 - Repository: `https://github.com/yourusername/BBGames`